zitacconsulting/Decisions.MQTT/README.md

 ## Cluster Deployments

-The module supports two cluster modes depending on the queue configuration:
+The module supports cluster modes depending on the queue configuration:

 ### Lease Mode (default)
 One cluster node holds the MQTT connection at a time.
 A database-backed lease (60-second TTL, renewed every 20 seconds) ensures exclusivity.
 If the active node goes down, the lease expires and another node takes over automatically.